Instructor Requirements and Resources

 UNLV Today is a daily e-newsletter that delivers information to UNLV instructors and staff via their UNLV email accounts.
 Information shared in UNLV Today includes upcoming events, training opportunities, and organizational and benefit changes.
 An entry can be submitted for consideration via UNLV Today.
 UNLV Today is not required, but it is a fundamental source of campus information so we encourage all faculty and staff to stay up-to-date via UNLV Today.

-There are a number of mental health resources and counseling services offered by the community and UNLV.
-The Employee Assistance Program (EAP), a UNLV-sponsored program managed by ComPsych, provides direct, 24/7 access to a consultant who will answer questions, and, if needed, refer you to a counselor or other resources.
+There are several mental health resources and counseling services offered by the community and UNLV.
+The Employee Assistance Program (EAP), a UNLV-sponsored program managed by ComPsych, provides direct, 24/7 access to a consultant who will answer questions, and, if needed, refer you to a counselor or other resources to support our faculty, staff, and students.
 To make an appointment, contact 833-475-1995 or 800-697-0353 (TTY).
 Counseling & Psychological Services (CAPS) also offers a wide range of services to the campus community.
 You can reach them at 702-895-3627 to schedule an appointment.
 You are encouraged to complete a UNLV Support Team Referral for students you are concerned about or believe to be in distress to connect students to UNLV’s many student support resources.
 The RebelSAFE app and alert messages provide emergency information and instructions to protect yourself during an emergency.
 To ensure you receive immediate alerts about campus emergencies, update your contact information to receive notifications via text and voicemail on your cell phone.
-Please continue to check in at UNLV Strong for regular updates to campus operations, campus resources, and other information.
+Please continue to check in at UNLV Strong for regular updates on campus operations, campus resources, and other information.

 Instructors may come in contact with students who are in distress.
 From stress or anxiety to suicidal ideation, the UNLV Support Team works to connect students experiencing distress with the appropriate Campus resources.